Home > Jumbo Pre-Approval

 What is a jumbo loan and where does it start in 2026?

-A jumbo loan is any mortgage above the conforming loan limit set by the Federal Housing Finance Agency (FHFA).
-For 2026, the conforming limit on a one-unit property in most counties is $832,750.
-In designated high-cost counties (much of coastal California, New York, DC metro, parts of Hawaii), the limit can rise to $1,243,425.
+A jumbo loan is any mortgage above the conforming loan limit set by the Federal Housing Finance Agency (FHFA) under HERA § 1124 and 12 U.S.C. § 4542.
+For 2026, the FHFA Conforming Loan Limit announcement of 25 November 2025 set the one-unit limit at $832,750 in standard areas.
+In designated high-cost counties (much of coastal California, New York City, DC metro, parts of Hawaii), the limit reaches $1,249,125.
 Any loan above the applicable county limit is jumbo, financed through private investors rather than purchased by Fannie Mae or Freddie Mac.
+Jumbo loans fall outside the GSE selling-guide structure but remain subject to the CFPB Ability-to-Repay rule (12 CFR § 1026.43).

 What credit score do I need for a jumbo loan?